adamurban/3DPrintFusionThreads/README.md

 (see also [here](https://knowledge.autodesk.com/support/fusion-360/learn-explore/caas/sfdcarticles/sfdcarticles/Custom-Threads-in-Fusion-360.html))

-When you now create or edit a *Thread* feature, you should be able to select the Thread Type *"3D-printed Metric Threads"*.
+When you now create or edit a *Thread* feature, you should be able to select the Thread Type *"3D-printed Metric Threads V4"*.

 ![Select Thread Type in Fusion 360](ss_fusion.png)